 The consultant must initiate a request for the time extension as indicated above.
-An authorized PennDOT Representative must issue the time extension letter prior to the termination date of the Work Order and any time extension must end within the Agreement time period.
+An authorized PennDOT Representative must issue the time extension approval letter back to the consultant prior to the termination date of the Work Order and any time extension must end within the Agreement time period.

-Individual copies of the time extension approval letter must be forwarded by the IO Project Manager to the Contract Management Section, Bureau of Project Delivery and the Office of the Comptroller at Contracts - Grants & Non-PO Section, Comptroller Operations, 9th floor - Forum Place, within one week of the date of the time extension.
+Individual copies of the time extension approval letter must be forwarded by the IO Project Manager to the Contract Management Division, Bureau of Design and Delivery and the Office of the Comptroller at Contracts - Grants & Non-PO Section, Comptroller Operations, 9th floor - Forum Place, within one week of the date of the time extension.

-Open End Agreement Extension - On a limited basis the expiration date for an Open End Agreement may be extended.
-These approvals will be completed through the CMS.
+Open End Agreement Extension - On a limited basis the expiration date for Non-Project Specific and Project Specific Open End Agreement may be extended.
+These approvals will be completed through the CMD.